Ehsan1997/NormalizingFlows_HEP/README.md

   <h3 align="center">Normalizing Flows for Anomaly Detection in High Energy Physics</h3>

   <p align="center">
-    A project that uses Masked Autoregressive Flows to perform Anomaly detection on data from Large Hadron Collider.
+    A research project that uses Masked Autoregressive Flows to perform Anomaly detection on data from Large Hadron Collider.
+(This project was carried out for GSoC-2021 (Google Summer of Code) with ML4SCI (Machine Learning for Science).
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/Ehsan1997/NormalizingFlows_HEP"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
+    <a href="https://github.com/Ehsan1997/NomralizingFlows_HEP/examples">View Demo</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Report Bug</a>
+    <a href="https://github.com/Ehsan1997/NormalizingFlows_HEP/issues">Report Bug</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Request Feature</a>
+    <a href="https://github.com/Ehsan1997/NormalizingFlows_HEP/issues">Request Feature</a>
   </p>
 </p>